ksreeds2016/Kristen_Capstone/README.md

 ### Summary of the Project

 My project consists an analysis of comparing and contrasting accidents involving vehicles with the federal motor carrier safety administration.
-Which involves class a & class b vehicles like – my dashboard will consist of charts over the last 3 years showing which vehicle has the most accidents per year, which state has the highest rate of accidents, and if there’s been an increase, and or decrease.
+Which involves class a & class b vehicles.
+My final dashboard will consist of various charts providing insight on which vehicle has the highest, and the lowest amount of accidents.
+If there's certain months where crashes are highers, and a certain time.
-The vehicles involved in this analysis are:
--Different types of tractor trailers
--Buses
--Single unit trucks
--Passenger cars
--And light trucks

 ### Motivation